Demographics of atheism: Kenya

-A Infinite Insight survey, commissioned by WIN-Gallup International, conducted in November 2014, found that 2% of Kenya were "convinced atheists."
+An Infinite Insight survey, commissioned by WIN-Gallup International, conducted in November 2014, found that 2% of Kenya were "convinced atheists."

 Morocco

 A BJ Group survey, commissioned by WIN-Gallup International, conducted on 8 November 2014, to 19 November 2014 found that 1% of Morocco were "convinced atheists."

 Nigeria

 A Market Trends International survey, commissioned by WIN-Gallup International, conducted from 13 October 2014 to 9 November 2014, found that 2% of Nigeria were "convinced atheists."

 South Africa

 A Topline Research Solutions (TRS) survey, commissioned by WIN-Gallup International, conducted from 24 December 2012, to 2 December 2012, found that 4% of South Africa were "convinced atheists."

 South Sudan

-A Infinite Insight survey, commissioned by WIN-Gallup International, conducted from 5 November 2012, to 6 December 2012, found that 6% of South Sudan were "convinced atheists."
+An Infinite Insight survey, commissioned by WIN-Gallup International, conducted from 5 November 2012, to 6 December 2012, found that 6% of South Sudan were "convinced atheists."

 Tunisia

 A Emrhod International survey, commissioned by WIN-Gallup International, conducted from 24 November 2012, to 2 December 2012, found that 0% of Tunisia were "convinced atheists."